MUDE-2025/PA1.4/2_commit_local.md

 > This exercise uses content from https://teachbooks.io/learn-programming/workflows/git/github_desktop/commits_remote.html by Delft University of Technology, licensed with CC BY 4.0 License

-> Copyright 2025 MUDE, Delft University of Technology.
-This work is licensed under a CC BY 4.0 License
+> By Tom van Woudenberg and Robert Lanzafame, Delft University of Technology.
+CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).